stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ## Background

-not into detail since
+The main change to the code generator is the addition of the requirement to also build the source code for the FFM memory layout.
+Other than some minor refactoring the previous iteration based on JNA is largely unaffected.

+/////

+TODO - move to previous chapter?

-refactor previous iteration based on JNA parser -> metadata remains roughly same possibly replace with proper grammar / AST approach, e.g. ANTLR
+possibly replace with proper grammar / AST approach, e.g. ANTLR

-major change is introduction of generation of the FFM memory layout for structures

 issues faced, ambiguities: